How to Attract Cardinals? (13 Proven Ways)

 Northern Cardinals seldom use birdhouses (but always use nest ledges), choosing instead to nest in heavy shrubbery and greenery, which is another good reason to consider growing thick foliage for them to use.

-Providing a variety of nesting supplies to breeding birds is a great way to get them to come to your yard.
 You may easily accomplish this by using twine, string, or even dog fur to suspend an empty suet cage near your feeders.

-Any lighter substance would suffice, like the hair of the brush.
-Every year, Cardinals can have several broods, although they seldom returned to the same nest.
 Giving hatching supplies is a small gesture that might bring Cardinals to your yard throughout the year.

 9. Avoid Frozen Water

-Heated bird baths are vital for giving winter water throughout the colder months.
 Still, to avoid freezing, water should be refilled often, or even a heated birdbath could be used on even the harshest of days.

 Heated baths are typically available in two designs, both of which are beneficial for giving liquid water to backyard birds.